-- street elevations to a scale of 1:100 which show the development and the [four]^{PC39} properties on either side - photographs taken from across the street showing the four buildings described in the street elevation.
+- street elevations to a scale of 1:100 which show the development and the [four]PC39 properties on either side - photographs taken from across the street showing the four eight buildings described in the street elevation. - photographs showing whether the building features in medium to long range views of the wider neighbourhood and suburb.